USA Home / Practice / Texas Personal Injury Attorneys / Texas Dog Bite Injury Law Firm

 In many situations, you may pursue claims against the homeowner’s insurance, and our attorneys will help negotiate a fair settlement on your behalf.
 However, in cases where the insurance company denies your claim, you may have no other option but to pursue the compensation in court.

 In Texas, the primary defense is, “I didn’t know my dog was dangerous.”
 Notice is the big way to avoid being liable for strict liability.
 In Texas, there remains more than one legal basis for injured victims to bring dog bite lawsuits and to prove notice.
 The severity of the injury is not what matters at this stage.
-The liability phase is where you secure a finding that the owner knew or should have recognized.
+In the liability phase, you secure a finding that the owner knew or should have recognized.

 However, if the dog victim cannot prove that the owner knew about their dog’s vicious nature, they have the legal option to argue: